-Taking a prenatal vitamin is a great way to make sure your baby is getting quality micronutrients as they grow inside your belly.
+Taking prenatal vitamins is a great way to make sure your baby is getting quality micronutrients as they grow inside your belly.

 “Approximately 97% of women take a prenatal vitamin during pregnancy in the United States, yet 95%+ of us mamas are deficient in key nutrients.” states the creators of one of the latest & scienced-back prenatal on the market, Needed.

 The thing with prenatal vitamins, however, is there are SO many to choose from.

 One example would be Folate.
 You’ve heard that your prenatal should contain folate, but did you know there are actually different varients in how it’s supplied in your vitamin?